I-League 2018-19: Real Kashmir's win over Chennai City throws open title race | Goal.com

 I-League 2018-19: Real Kashmir's win over Chennai City throws open title race

-Real Kashmir trumped Chennai City FC 1-0 to complete a league double over the current leaders at the TRC Turf Ground in Srinagar.
+Real Kashmir trumped Chennai City FC 1-0 to complete a league double over the current leaders at the TRC Turf Ground in Srinagar on Monday afternoon.

 A solitary goal from Gnohere Krizo (81') was enough to seal the three points for the hosts who are on a 10-match unbeaten run.